UPDATE: Since this post was written, the project has progressed quite a bit. See the Github project for more info.

 I'm now at the state where I've implemented the above parts well enough that I can show some cool progress:

 There's many things that still need to be implemented like audio, game saving (cartridges with batteries), cartridges with real time clocks, graphical windows, and bunch of MBCs.
 Apart from those features there are still a lot of bugs in the already implemented parts, causing weird glitches and crashes (as you can see in the video above).
 This has been and will stay the hardest part of this project: the constant debugging.

-Check out my Bitbucket repository for this project.
+Check out the Github repository for this project.
 Pull requests are always welcome!